hashgraph/hedera-services/docs/design/app/workflows.md

 2. **Check query throttles.** Throttling must be observed and checked as early as possible.
 3. If a payment is required:
    1. **Validate the CryptoTransfer.** The contained `CryptoTransfer` is validated.
-   2. **Check account balances.** The accounts of all payers are checked.
-4. **Check permissions.** It is checked, if the requester is actually allowed to do the query.
+   2. **Check permissions.** It is checked, if the requester is actually allowed to do the query.
+   3. **Calculate costs.** The costs of the query are calculated.
+   4. **Check account balances.** The accounts of all payers are checked.
-5. **Check validity.** The query is checked semantically.
+4. **Check validity.** The query is checked semantically.
-6. **Submit payment to platform.** If a payment is required, the contained `CryptoTransfer` is submitted to the platform.
+5. **Submit payment to platform.** If a payment is required, the contained `CryptoTransfer` is submitted to the platform.
+6. The last step depends on what was requested
-7. **Find response.** If the result of the query is expected (and not only the costs), the actual query is performed.
+   1. **Find response.** If the result of the query is expected (and not only the costs), the actual query is performed.
+   2. **Estimate costs.** If only the costs are requested, they are estimated.
+(Requests for costs are free, therefore the costs have not been calculated in step 3.)

 Depending on what was requested, either the result of the query or the expected costs are returned to the caller.
 If at anytime an error occurs, a response with the error code is returned.